-Even these popular lists have no objective ultimate importance in your final decision—to wit, The Princeton Review also ranks “party schools,” a list “based on student ratings concerning the use of alcohol and drugs at their school, the number of hours they study each day outside of class time, and the popularity of fraternities/sororities at their school.”
+But there’s also The Princeton Review, which drills down on other factors like quality of life, extracurriculars, social scene, and town life.
+They even rank “party schools,” a list “based on student ratings concerning the use of alcohol and drugs at their school, the number of hours they study each day outside of class time, and the popularity of fraternities/sororities at their school.”

 The Bottom-Line Question

 No discussion of college would be complete without touching on what you can afford to spend.
 Is going to college worth it?
 The answer depends on how much your chosen college will cost, how much aid you will get, how much you will need to borrow, and what you plan to do with your degree.